Vegan Puttanesca Cauliflower is a flavorful one-pot meal featuring olives, capers, and tomatoes. It's quick to make in under an hour.

 Instructions

-- Heat 2 tablespoons of olive oil in a 12-inch skillet over medium-high heat.
+- Heat 2 tablespoons of olive oil in a large skillet over medium-high heat.

 - Using the same skillet, heat the remaining tablespoon of olive oil over medium heat.
 Add the garlic and saute for about 30 seconds.